Docs

 Traversing the History

-With the methods forward(), back() and go(int), you can programmatically traverse the browser’s history entries.
-The methods correspond to the user actions on the browser’s back and forward buttons.
+With the forward(), back() and go(int) methods, you can programmatically traverse the browser’s history entries.
+These methods correspond to the user actions on the browser’s back and forward buttons.

 history.back(); // navigates back to the previous entry